Ninjabrain1/Ninjabrain-Bot/README.md

 both the raw angle, as well as a relative angle (meaning how much leftward or rightward you have to turn to be on the right angle).
-  - This update information feature also works without the calculator being in "locked" mode, but the caveat is that you'll have to be looking downwards when you press F3+C. This is because when you're looking upwards, the calculator does not know whether you are trying to measure a new eye throw or get an update on your angle.
+  - This update information feature also works without the calculator being in "locked" mode; you have to enable this optional feature in the settings menu by checking the "Show Angle Updates" box.
+The caveat is that you'll have to be looking downwards when you press F3+C. This is because when you're looking upwards, the calculator does not know whether you are trying to measure a new eye throw or get an update on your angle.
 This feature also works in the nether, provided you've already blinded and thrown some eyes.